ShaoqiangLu/ShaoqiangLu/README.md

 - Developed an Edge System-on-Chip (SoC) integrating an ARM Cortex-M3 processor with a dedicated hardware co-accelerator to enable real-time face detection.

 **Responsibilities**
-- Built a complete image acquisition, storage, and display pipeline with Bus peripheral access in software Debug.
+- Built a complete image acquisition, storage, and display pipeline with Bus peripheral access in software.
 - Implemented the face detection algorithm on Cortex-M3 for standalone execution.
 - Designed and integrated a dedicated hardware accelerator to boost detection performance.
 - Ran on a 100 MHz AX7103 FPGA with OV5640(3-million-pixel) for image capture.